The challenge is a simple one – you have ten hours consecutive to record as many

 the species to count – easy if that’s one of you, both of you for two,

 two out of three, or three out of four.

 On 2nd May 2015 a team of three (Steve Blain, Matt Burgess and Darren

 Oakley-Martin) had a crack at TL14 between 5am and 3pm.
 They scored

-94 species and that now becomes the benchmark for other teams to beat.
+94 species and set the initial benchmark for other teams to beat.

 Pick your square and see how many you can get: